 - Ensure legal certainty: governments should ensure legal certainty on how existing laws and policies apply to systematic decision-making and the application of autonomous systems to ensure predictable legal environment.
 This includes functioning with experts from all disciplines to identify gaps and run legal scenarios.
 Similarly, those designing and applying IT should be in compliance with existing legal systems.

-- Put appliers first: Policymakers need to ensure that any laws applicable to IT systems and their application put appliers’ interests at the centre.
-This should include the ability for appliers to propose autonomous decisions that adversely affect their interest.
+- Put users first: Policymakers need to ensure that any laws applicable to IT systems and their application put users’ interests at the centre.
+This should include the ability for users to propose autonomous decisions that adversely affect their interest.

 - Assign responsibility up-front: Governments putting in effort with all shareholders need to make some firm decisions now of who will be responsible in an event connected with an IT system and how any occurrences will be remedied.